Is Fedloan Gone?

 • Review Your Loan Details: As part of this process, make sure you take some time familiarizing yourself with the platform of your new service provider and verify all the necessary information about your loan, including current balance, interest rate, repayment plan among others as well as keep an eye on upcoming due dates.

-See also How Do I Contact Nelnet?
+See also How Do I Contact Fedloan?

 Taking Action: Here are some key steps after the transfer: